Mobelux/swift-wind-rose/README.md

 }
 ```

-Given additional extensions on that protocol to provide support for each property:
+Given additional extensions on that protocol to provide support for each property

 ```swift
 public extension Component {